 The Fault for the Accident

-Establishing fault would require that both negligence and a breach in duty of care occurred.
-For example, if a driver was operating a vehicle while under the influence of drugs or over the legal blood-alcohol content level, this would classify as negligence.
-If the driver engaged in distracted driving while answering a phone or navigating on a GPS, this breach in their duty of care they owed you while on the road may have contributed to the accident.
+Establishing fault would require that a breach in duty of care occurred and that the breach caused your accident.
+For example, if a driver was operating a vehicle while under the influence of drugs or engaged in distracted driving while answering a phone or navigating on a GPS, this breach in the duty of care they owed you while on the road may have contributed to the accident.